siva35p/Human_detection/README.md

 File Paths: Verify that the paths to the YOLO weights, config, and COCO names files are correct in the script.
 Dependencies: Ensure all required dependencies are installed in your virtual environment.

 By following these steps, you should be able to set up and run human detection using the YOLO model on a Linux system successfully.
-If you encounter any issues, please provide specific error messages for more targeted assistance.